 The Department of Geosciences does research within the subject areas of mineralogy and isotope geology, and is responsible for the mineral collections of the museum.

 Our mineralogical research deals with the occurrence, formation and properties of minerals and their role in geological processes.
 We also carry out research both in bedrock geology and geochronology and in low-temperature isotope geochemistry.
-Read more under Research and equipment.
+Read more under Our research.

 We are also responsible for the upkeep and documentation of our mineral collections and for making them accessible to the research community and the general public.
 Identification service is offered to the public depending on time available.
 Commissions from authorities and the industry are also carried out.
 More information under Collections and databases.